 Skyvia Query Excel Add-in

-Skyvia Query Excel Add-in is intended for those our clients who prefer to use Excel for the web as part of Office 365.
+Skyvia Query Excel Add-in is intended for those our clients who use Excel 2016 or higher for Windows or Mac or Excel Online.
 The add-in allows you to easily build Excel reports based on your data from a wide variety of databases and cloud applications.
-It enables you to easily get these data directly to Excel for the web and works with them in the Excel interface.
+It enables you to easily get these data directly to Excel and works with them in the Excel interface.

 You may share these reports with your colleagues and refresh data in them with a single click whenever needed.